pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1650 How to Organize Study Topics as a Software Engineer

+Today, I was contemplating my next topic of study.
+For my current job, I need to enhance my skills in NextJS, communication between backend and frontend, TypeScript, FrontEnd development, and ETL processes with Python and Pandas.
+However, for my personal growth, I'm interested in exploring other areas such as Golang, Computer Science, and backend engineering topics.
+This morning, I attempted to learn Python Pandas, but the results were disappointing.
+I lost interest after just 30 minutes into the course.
+I also tried to initiate a NextJS project for practice, but again, I found myself feeling bored.
+I need to reflect on these feelings to effectively continue my learning journey.

 ### Day 1646-47-48-49 Completed ReactJS Course

 During these days I completed the ReactJS course, I have been working on this course for around two-three weeks, working on the course I refresh my ReactJs knowledge and learned new things.
 I am excited about my new project, tomorrow I will need to think and start a new project to practice all the knowledge learned.